AndrewRook/polling_simulator/README.md

 _Note: currently the only documented way to install this tool is by cloning the repo and installing an environment via `conda`.
-It is, however, written as a Python package, so making it `pip`-installable via PyPI would not be a heavy lift.
+It is, however, written as a Python package, so making it `pip`-installable via GitHub/PyPI would not be a heavy lift.
 If you'd like to see that, please feel free to post an issue on the repo (or better yet, make a pull request);
 if there's enough interest I'm happy to consider doing it._